-- In a situation where statute, regulation or case law specifies a method or assumption to be adopted in an actuarial evidence calculation, a broad interpretation of accepted actuarial practice would be applied, so that in most such situations the statute, regulation or case law specification would be considered to be within the range of accepted actuarial practice. - If the actuary were unsure as to whether such a specification is accepted actuarial practice, he or she would consult with the chair of the Committee on Actuarial Evidence.
+- In a situation where statute or case law specifies a method or assumption to be adopted in an actuarial evidence calculation, a broad interpretation of accepted actuarial practice is applied, so that in most such situations the statute or case law specification is within the range of accepted actuarial practice. - .02 If the actuary were unsure as to whether such a specification is accepted actuarial practice, he or she would consult with the chair of the Committee on Actuarial Evidence.

-4250 REPORTING: EXTERNAL USER REPORT
+4250 REPORTING: EXTERNAL USER REPORT6

-.01 Here is model text that may be used if the actuary reports without reservation.
+.01 Here is model text if the actuary reports without reservation:

-I have determined the capitalized value of those aspects of the pecuniary damages described herein and prepared this report in accordance with accepted actuarial practice in Canada.
-It is my opinion that the assumptions and methods for which I have taken responsibility are appropriate in the circumstances of this case and for the purpose of this report.
+I have determined the capitalized value of those aspects of the pecuniary damages described herein and prepared this report in accordance with accepted actuarial practice.
+It is my opinion that the assumptions and methods I have taken responsibility for are appropriate in the circumstances of this case and for the purpose of this report.